Tūtira Regional Park

 About Tūtira Regional Park

-Across the lake is the historic Guthrie-Smith Trust homestead, education centre and an arboretum of 30,000 trees which is open to the public during summer, November to May ($10 cash per adult).
+Across the lake is the historic Guthrie-Smith Trust homestead, education centre and an arboretum of 20,000 trees.

 Where is Tūtira Regional Park?